Definition of sexual harassment at workplace needs to be expanded: NCW

-NEW DELHI: The definition of sexual harassment at workplace needs to be expanded to include gender-based cybercrimes with “sexual connotations” committed on women employees, the NCW has recommended.
+NEW DELHI, Sept 28: The definition of sexual harassment at workplace needs to be expanded to include gender-based cybercrimes with “sexual connotations” committed on women employees, the NCW has recommended.

 The NCW, in its report to the Women and Child Development (WCD) Ministry, also suggested that the number of members in the internal committee probing sexual harassment at workplace should be increased to an odd number so as to take a majority view.
 The present composition of the internal committee mandates a minimum of four members.